Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Msg Type 0x8C: Protobuf data packet

+Available with add-on protocol version >= 1.2.
-Sent by the external device for the purpose of configuring its information subscription.
-The GO device will respond with 0x26 ack.
-The information mentioned above refers to a payload containing data encoded in the protobuf format.
+Sent by the external device to subscribe to various topics/information.
+The GO device will respond with 0x26 ACK.
+The topics that the third party is interested in are requested in the form of a payload data encoded using protobuf format.
-It will be availabe in add-on protocol version 1.2.

 |   | Bytes | Position |
 | --- | --- | --- |